stephengodbold/transaction-categoriser/README.md

 You'll need to review and tune your categorisation inputs as the file takes the 'best' match.
 I have a soft distance threshold of 0.4 - anything over that has proven to be a poor selection in the model I use for category searching.

+## Things I'm thinking about

 I may introduce a more direct threshold value and default everything over that set value to "uncategorised" to allow you to tune more effectively.
+If you've got other thoughts, pop them in as an issue or submit a PR!